 Upon departure from Nicaragua you are required to pay a departure tax of around 35 dollars per person.
 The amount is subject to local changes.

-The Nicaraguan cuisine is simple.
 Like most South-American countries, the main meal consists of beans, mais and rice.
 Chicken is also very popular as is it can be eaten in several ways for example in soup, breaded, grilled and fried.
 You can try out a typical native dish such as ‘gallo pinto’ and ‘quesillos’ on the streets.
 Gallo pinto consists of rice, beans, served with eggs.
 “Quesillos” are tortillas with cheese and unions.
 At the coast people mainly eat fish.
 In this area the food is prepared differently then in the rest of the country.
 The dishes are spicy and rice is usually cooked in coconut milk instead of water.